 Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

-A voice assistant can change all of that — but only if it's the right one.
+In fact, a voice assistant can change all of that — but only if it's the right one.
 We spent 30 days testing seven devices with real seniors aged 68 to 84.
 Here's what we found.

 ⚡ Quick Answer — Our Top 3 Picks